deviljin112/Python-Scrapper/deploy_code/FLASK_README.md

 # Flask Deployment

-This is the flask deployment version of the Python Scrapper
+This is the flask deployment version of the [Python Scrapper](README.md).

 ## Pre-requisites

-This Flask Project was deployed on Ubuntu 20, for Windows please alternate your commands accordingly
+This Flask Project was deployed on Ubuntu 20, for Windows please alternate your commands accordingly.

-- Python 3.8.x
+- Python 3.x
 - Working Terminal
 - [Python Virtual Environment](https://docs.python.org/3/library/venv.html)
 - Flask